hydraulic-software/conveyor/guidebook/docs/tutorial/4-build-unpackaged.md

 These commands will create an unzipped, un-packaged app in the `output` directory.

+* [ ] At this point Conveyor will generate a new cryptographic [root key](../keys-and-certificates.md) and ask you set to set a passphrase on it.
+It will also generate files you can use to buy certificates if you want them and don't already have them.
+For now you can ignore this topic, as Conveyor will generate self-signed apps.
+For a better download user experience however, you will need to learn about [code signing](../keys-and-certificates.md).

 * [ ] Run the generated program directly in the usual manner for your operating system to check it works.

 !!! note "Fat Mac binaries"